 A transfer is considered a lateral transfer when it is a transfer to the same job at a different location or to the same level job in the same or a different department.
 If you are applying for a higher level job, it will be considered a job promotion rather than a transfer.

-How to Find Open Positions
+How to Find Available Jobs

 If you need to apply for an open position as part of the transfer process, you may be able to do so online.
 Most employers list open jobs on their company website.
 You may be able to sign up for email alerts that will notify you of new job openings.

-How to Apply to Apply for an Internal Position
+How to Apply for an Internal Position

-In some cases, employees interested in a transfer may need to apply for new jobs within the company.
+In some cases, employees interested in a transfer are required to apply for new jobs within the company.
 Some employers accept applications from internal applicants before opening up applications to external candidates.
 If that's the case, it means that you'll have an advantage during the hiring process.
 However, you may still need to apply and interview for the job, especially if the new job is in a different department or at a different location.

 Some large companies may have a streamlined process for employees seeking to relocate and may provide financial relocation assistance for hard-to-fill positions.
-Check your company's career website or check with your Human Resources department for instructions on the application process for transferring.
+Check your company's career website or check with your human resources department for instructions on the application process for transferring.

 Tips for Transferring Jobs at Your Company

 Whether you are relocating or considering a change from one functional area to another, it often can be done within the same firm.
 That's because you will bring valuable company and industry knowledge with you that an outsider wouldn't possess.
 An added element of your appeal can be your reputation as a hardworking and competent employee.
-This can remove some of the hiring uncertainty involved with bringing in a new worker from the outside.
+It can remove some of the hiring uncertainty involved with bringing in a new worker from the outside.

 However, an internal move can also be risky if you aren't careful about how you handle your transfer request.
 Here are tips on how to transfer jobs.

 Consider discussing with your manager.
 It may make sense to discuss the possibility of making an internal move directly with your current manager, so they don't think that you are sneaking around behind their back.
 However, there may be situations where your manager's personality will make this difficult.
-If that's the case, you might need to work with other contacts such as prospective managers, Human Resources staff or your manager's supervisor.
-Considerable risk for backlash can accompany not telling your supervisor, and it will be hard to turn back once you have embarked on that course of action.
-So, carefully weigh your options prior to applying for a transfer.
+If that's the case, you might need to work with other contacts such as prospective managers, human resources staff or your manager's supervisor.
+Considerable risk of backlash can accompany not telling your supervisor, and it will be hard to turn back once you have embarked on that course of action.
+Therefore, carefully weigh your options prior to applying for a transfer.

 If you are targeting other departments at your firm, look for opportunities to interact with staff in that department.
-Volunteer for projects which will enable you to showcase your talents and work ethic to co-workers and managers in departments of interest.
+Volunteer for projects which will enable you to showcase your talents and work ethic to coworkers and managers in departments of interest.
 Seek out committee or task force assignments for company-wide initiatives that might raise your visibility and bring you into contact with prospective managers.